 Albert Einstein Fellowship

 Every year Einstein Forum, in collaboration with Daimler and Benz Foundation, select an Albert-Einstein Fellow and furnish the fellow with an opportunity of realizing a research project outside the scope of their previous work.
 The intention is to promote young universalists who – just like Albert Einstein – distinguish themselves through interdisciplinary commitment in addition to their outstanding achievements in a specific scientific field.
-The scholarship also covers a sojourn of about half a year’s duration in the garden house of Einstein’s summer home in Caputh.
+The scholarship also covers a sojourn of about half a year’s duration in the Einstein’s summer home in Caputh.

 According to Einstein, Caputh was a place where one could be lazy (sei ein gutes faules Tier) and not give a damn about the world (pfeif auf die Welt) and just get lost in the research of fundamental sciences.
 Einstein deliberately chose this remotest place, in the middle of the woods and near the lake.
 He would take his boat and go on for sailing in the morning and meet many scholars which include "Max Born, Rabidranath Tagore, Erwin Schrödinger, Gustav Bucky, Paul Ehrenfest, Felix Ehrenhaft, Abraham Flexner, Philipp Frank, Fritz Haber, Otto Hahn, Gerhart Hauptmann, Alfred Kerr, Erich Kleiber, Käthe Kollwitz, Max von Laue, Heinrich Mann, Walther Nernst, Franz Oppenheimer, Max Planck, Ruggiero Ricci, Anna Seghers, Arnold Sommerfeld, Leo Szilard, Chaim Weizmann, Eugene P. Wigner, Arnold Zweig."